 Making the Most of Your Visit

-A true neighbourhood park, most of the visitors to John Hendry and Trout Lake are regulars, locals who live nearby and routinely enjoy the park's many amenities.
+A true neighbourhood park, most of the visitors to John Hendry and Trout Lake are regulars and are locals who live nearby and routinely enjoy the park's many amenities.

 For those coming from farther away, you'll get the most out of your visit in the warm summer months.
-Then, you can spend a Saturday shopping the small-but-friendly Trout Lake Farmers' Market (Saturdays only, May - October), enjoying crystal-clear mountain views, and letting the kids and dogs run free.
+During the sunnier season, you can spend a Saturday shopping the small-but-friendly Trout Lake Farmers' Market (Saturdays only, May - October), enjoying crystal-clear mountain views, and letting the kids and dogs run free.